alanoursland/tr_xor/reports/relu1/relu1_overview.md

 ## Experimental Focus

-This experiment explores:

-1. Whether the model consistently learns the symmetric structure of the absolute value.
-2. How symmetry failure correlates with convergence speed and geometry.
-3. How training behavior differs from `abs1`, despite functional equivalence being possible.
-4. What initialization scales are most conducive to emergent symmetry.
+This experiment's primary goal is to test the **Dead Data Point Hypothesis**.
+The focus is on:

+1. Determining if eliminating dead data points via re-initialization is **sufficient** to resolve the training failures seen in the standard ReLU model.
+2. Comparing the rate of **emergent symmetry** between the two initialization conditions.
+3. Analyzing how the guaranteed presence of gradient flow in the `Re-init on Dead` condition affects convergence speed and final model geometry.

 ## Comments